 A NASA Space Grant Undergraduate Research Internship provides an opportunity for you to have a mentored research, research & development, science writing, science policy, or science education experience.

 The internship is a challenging work experience funded by NASA Space Grant.

 The objective?
-To provide undergraduates who are exploring career options the opportunity to broaden their education with a rich, hands-on experience with the full process of inquiry and discovery.
-This includes all STEM majors and those traditionally underrepresented in science, technology, engineering and mathematics.
+To provide undergraduates who are exploring career options the opportunity to broaden their education with a rich, hands-on experience in the full process of inquiry and discovery.
+This includes all STEM majors and those traditionally underrepresented in science, technology, engineering, and mathematics.

 The internship runs one academic year, 10-20 hrs/wk, at $10.50/hr.

 Internships can take place with a faculty mentor on campus or with a professional working for an affiliate in the government, industry, or the non-profit sectors on or off campus.